fernandojunior/python-boilerplate-module/README.md

 * module_name - Name of the module using [PEP8 style](https://www.python.org/dev/peps/pep-0008/#package-and-module-names).

 You can use your preferred text editor or IDE to find the keywords.
 In [Sublime](https://www.sublimetext.com/) and [Atom](https://atom.io/) this is done by `Ctrl + Shift + F`.

+## Glossary
+*Terms to understand the capabilities offered by the boilerplate.*

+* `dependency` - A `distribution package` that is required to `build`, install and use a `project`.
+* `build` - Refers to preparing a project in a `distribution package` that users can install and use easily.
+* `distribution package` - A archive file with `packages`, `modules` or other resources used to distribute a `release`.
+* `module` - A .py file that serves as a unit of Python source code which can expose variables, functions and classes.
+* `package` - A directory containing an \_\_init\_\_.py file and which can contain `modules` or recursively, other `packages`.
+* `pip` - The preferred package manager system for installing `distribution packages`.
+* `project` - A library, framework, script, plugin, application, or other resources or some combination thereof.
+* `release` - A snapshot of a `project` at a particular point in time, denoted by a version identifier.
+* `virtualenv` - A tool to isolate a environment of a `project` and its `dependencies` from a Python installation.

+Other nice glossaries at [Python Documentation](https://docs.python.org/3/glossary.html), [Python Packaging User Guide](https://python-packaging-user-guide.readthedocs.org/en/latest/glossary/) and [Setuptools' Documentation](http://pythonhosted.org/setuptools/pkg_resources.html).